-Those accounts could be breached by hackers or even employees of those companies.
+Those accounts could be breached by hackers or even employees of those companies(new window).
 And they could also become a target for the government.
 Prosecutors can and have issued subpoenas for records—to reveal the names of whistleblowers, for example, and service providers can be forced to comply.

 6. Use encrypted services

 When Edward Snowden contacted filmmaker Laura Poitras with information about NSA surveillance programs, he didn’t send a Dropbox link.
 Snowden used end-to-end encryption—meaning only his intended recipient, Poitras, had the key to unlock the data, and not even a third party that could intercept that traffic could decrypt the files.

 It is important here to draw a distinction between encryption, and end-to-end encryption.
 Only end-to-end encryption provides the protection described above.
 In recent years, end-to-end encryption technology has improved a lot, and many are now just as easy to use as unencrypted alternatives.